How much business is your website quietly losing?

 Q.01 What does GradeMyWeb check?

-25 passive checks across 6 outcome-focused categories: does your email arrive (SPF, DKIM, DMARC, blocklist), are you legally safe (legal notice, SSL, consent, cookie manager, privacy policy content quality), do you know what is happening (analytics, Search Console, session tooling), can people find you (Open Graph, sitemap, contact page, mobile viewport, social links), are you visible to AI (robots.txt, schema, hreflang, llms.txt, image formats), and is the site fast and working (PageSpeed, response time, freshness).
+27 passive tests across 6 outcome-focused categories: does your email arrive (SPF, DKIM, DMARC, blocklist), are you legally safe (legal notice, SSL, consent, cookie manager, privacy policy content quality), do you know what is happening (analytics, Search Console, session tooling), can people find you (Open Graph, sitemap, contact page, mobile viewport, social links, broken links), are you visible to AI (robots.txt, schema, hreflang, llms.txt, image formats), and is the site fast and working (PageSpeed, response time, freshness, HTTPS).

 We do not invent findings to scare you into buying.
 Some tools flag fabricated risks or score your privacy policy at 15% when it actually covers most of what regulators require.
 We check what is publicly visible, show our work, and grade on the same scale regardless of who you are.
 If a check cannot tell the answer from a passive scan, we say so honestly rather than guess.